Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Introduction

 \textbf{Limitation 1 (L1):} The lack of accurate and complete vulnerability propagation analysis.
 First, many studies only conduct package-level vulnerability propagation analysis based on dependency declarations.
 This often leads to false positives, as downstream projects may declare dependencies on vulnerable packages without actually invoking the vulnerable functions (VFs)~\cite{wu2023understanding,shen2025understanding,wang2020empirical}.
 Second, although the remaining studies have explored call graph (CG)-level analysis, their methods are often limited in scope and incomplete due to a lack of efficient processing techniques for complex whole-ecosystem dependencies.
 Specifically, (i) they consider only partial dependency relationships rather than the complex, ecosystem-wide structure; (ii) they analyze only a subset of project versions or a limited number of downstream projects, instead of covering all relevant versions and dependencies; and (iii) they focus solely on direct dependencies, ignoring vulnerability propagation through transitive dependencies.
 We provide a detailed discussion of these limitations in \autoref{sec:limit-prior-work}.

 \textbf{Limitation 2 (L2):} The lack of metrics for quantifying the impact of vulnerabilities across software supply chains.
 The widely adopted vulnerability assessment indicators are only used to characterize the impact of a vulnerability itself.
-For instance, although people can perceive the severity of a vulnerability through its CVSS score~\cite{cvss}, it is fundamentally designed to assess and reflect the characteristics of individual vulnerabilities.
+For instance, although people can perceive the severity of a vulnerability through its CVSS score~\cite{firstCVSSV40FAQ}, it is fundamentally designed to assess and reflect the characteristics of individual vulnerabilities.
 As such, its application does not extend well to measuring vulnerability impacts across software supply chains, which is explicitly acknowledged in the CVSS v4.0 FAQ~\cite{firstCVSSV40FAQ}.

-To address these limitations, we propose a novel approach to accurate and whole-ecosystem impact assessment of software supply chain vulnerabilities and a propagation-based indicator for quantifying such impact.
-Specifically, to address \textbf{L1}, we draw inspiration from the data flow analysis and design a worklist-based vulnerability propagation analysis algorithm to efficiently identify affected downstream dependencies given a specific vulnerability, which conducts CG-level analysis that considers complete dependency relations, all potentially affected downstreams, and transitive dependencies in a whole ecosystem.
-Notably, we integrate hierarchical pruning strategies into the propagation algorithm to reduce the complexity of analysis.
-To address \textbf{L2}, we propose the {\em Vulnerability Propagation Scoring System} (VPSS), a graph-theoretic dynamic indicator specialized for quantifying vulnerability impact in software supply chains and reflecting the temporal evolution of impact.
+In this work, to address the aforementioned limitations, we propose a novel approach to accurate and whole-ecosystem impact assessment of software supply chain vulnerabilities and a propagation-based indicator for quantifying such impact.

+\begin{itemize}[leftmargin=*] \item To address \textbf{L1}, we draw inspiration from data-flow analysis~\cite{khedker2017data,jiang2025fuzzing} and design a worklist-based vulnerability propagation analysis algorithm to efficiently identify affected downstream dependencies given a vulnerability.
+The algorithm conducts CG-level analysis that considers complete dependency relations, all potentially affected downstreams, and transitive dependencies across the entire ecosystem.
+We integrate hierarchical pruning strategies into the propagation algorithm to reduce the complexity of analysis.

+\item To address \textbf{L2}, we propose the {\em Vulnerability Propagation Scoring System} (VPSS), a graph-theoretic dynamic indicator specialized for quantifying vulnerability impact in software supply chains and reflecting the temporal evolution of impact.
 It is designed to consider both the breadth and depth of vulnerability propagation.
-Furthermore, VPSS has a similar score range (0--10) and impact levels (low, medium, high, and critical) as CVSS, making it easy to understand and use.
+VPSS has a similar score range (0--10) and impact levels (low, medium, high, and critical) as CVSS~\cite{firstCVSSV40FAQ}, making it easy to understand and use. \end{itemize}

+We implement a prototype of our approach for the Java Maven ecosystem~\cite{apacheCentralIndex}, one of the largest software ecosystems in the world, and evaluate it on 100 real-world vulnerabilities investigated by prior work~\cite{wu2023understanding}.
+To assess our approach, we ask and answer two evaluation questions: